joodie/clojure-refactoring/README.markdown

 be prompted to select a refactoring.

-Note that global rename will be slow at first, as it has to read the source files into a cached.
+Note that global rename will be slow at first, as it has to read the source files into a cache.

 NOTE: Still in alpha, has some breakages.
 Report any problems via Github Issues please.